xenexstudio/Deskwise-updates/SECURITY.md

 ## Security Architecture

-StuSync handles some of the most sensitive personal data in any community — children's identities, family contacts, financial records.
+Deskwise handles some of the most sensitive personal data in any community — children's identities, family contacts, financial records.
 Every layer of the system is designed with that responsibility in mind.

 | Layer | Protection |
 |-------|-----------|